Pet-Manager/PetPort/README.md

 - [x] User can create an account
 - [x] User can login
 - [x] User can logout
-- [] User can create a workspace for their pet(s)
-- [] User can track when they walked their pets
-- [] User can track when they feed their pets
+- [x] User can add pets
-- [] User can post notes about their pets health
+- [x] User can post notes about their pets
-- [] User can set up reminders to feed their pets
-- [] User can set up reminders to walk their pets
-- [] User can set up reminders to clean up their pets poop/pee
-- [] User can view a feed of these updates
+- [] User can view a feed of these posts
 - [] Co-owners can share the same workspace for their pets

 **Optional Nice-to-have Stories**